Nikki Ladd is a bit watery-eyed when she recalls a Finnish man with tears of joy after seeing a Great White Shark in Foveaux Strait.

 They are shining a light on the well-being of Great Whites, which includes an identification programme.

-Earning the social licence to operate in Bluff as part of the local community has taken a lot of hard work.
+Earning the social license to operate in Bluff as part of the local community has taken a lot of hard work.
 Nikki says staff are empowered to make peoples' dreams come true while respecting the environment — a brief that extends to being proactive in their community around marine protection.

 Their carbon footprint is measured through a giant spreadsheet accounting for everything from power to fuel to waste and rubbish, creating a baseline for them to work off.